 Climate Table for Marrakech

 |Amount of Precipitation||1.26||1.5||1.5||1.54||0.94||0.2||0.04||0.12||0.24||0.94||1.61||1.22|

 Note: We show average values built from data of multiple years.
 Actual values can deviate on single days.

-The average annual temperature of Cancun is 27.2 °C. August is the warmest month with an average temperature of 29.7 °C. Day temperatures are around 34.8 °C at this time of the year.
+The average annual temperature of Marrakech is 19.7 °C. July is the warmest month with an average temperature of 28.5 °C. Day temperatures are around 37 °C at this time of the year.
 These are statistical average values, so the temperature can be considerably higher on very hot days.

-Because of the high temperatures, there’s not even snow in winter.
-October is the rainiest month with 10.7 in of precipitation.
-April is the driest month.
+Usually, there’s no snow in any month.
+November is the rainiest month with 1.61 in of precipitation.
+July is the driest month.